 Know how much weight you’re carrying

 Your vehicle or trailer will have a gross vehicle weight rating (GVWR), which you should be able to find in your owner’s manual.
 If you’re overloading your vehicle, you’ll be putting a lot of extra stress on tires, brakes and engine – stresses your vehicle wasn’t designed to handle.
 If you’re carrying anything heavy, keep it as low as possible, and try to keep the weight of your vehicle evenly distributed.
 Uneven loads can make driving difficult and dangerous.
 If you’re not sure how much your RV weighs, one option is to have it weighed at your nearest station.
 You can find a list of weigh stations here.
+You are only required to stop in at a weight scale if you have a licensed GVW exceeding 5,500kgs.

 Make sure your vehicle is ready for the trip